 Work Experience is a non-credit, unpaid four-to-six week work placement scheduled at the completion of all required courses.
-Learners must apply to Work Experience in the first term of their program.
+Certificate learners must apply to Work Experience in the first term of their program; Diploma learners must apply in their second-to-last term.

 Learners who choose to complete the workplace practicum must write the Test of Workplace Essential Skills (TOWES) assessment in term one of their program.
-Prerequisites for Work Experience eligibility include a successful TOWES credential, passing all required courses, minimum B- grade in ADMN1701 or MGMT1201, minimum cumulative GPA of 2.6 and demonstrated commitment to learning and professionalism.
+Prerequisites for Work Experience eligibility include a successful TOWES credential, passing all required courses, minimum B- grade in ADMN1701 or HUCL1701 or MGMT1201, minimum cumulative GPA of 2.6 and demonstrated commitment to learning and professionalism.

 Prior to placement, learners must complete and pass the Employment Preparation course (ADMN9998).
-Course fee of \$150 is not covered by learner loans as the workplace practicum is non-credit.
+Course fee of \$150 is not covered by student loan as the workplace practicum is non-credit.

 Learners who secure a Work Experience placement (ADMN9999) will complete a temporary full-time work placement that is scheduled at the completion of all the required courses.
 The course fee is \$200.
-This course is not covered by learner loans as it is non-credit.
+This course is not covered by student loan as it is non-credit.